 The OpenRun sound good for their breed.
 As with all bone conduction headphones, the bass response is lacking.
 You might want to increase the volume, but don’t do that.
 Sub-bass output from the OpenRun won’t ever compete with standard earbuds.
 Midrange frequencies come through loud and clear, though.
 Listeners who enjoy podcasts and audiobooks will like how the OpenRun sound.
 With PremiumPitch 2.0+, these open ear headphones reduce vibrations and promote louder volumes than older models.

 Serviceable microphone quality will get you through most calls, but it isn’t the best.
-Further, we wish Shokz used USB-C charging on these headphones.
+Further, I wish Shokz used USB-C charging on these headphones.
 The company’s proprietary two-pin connector is fiddly, and it can be hard to find a replacement cable.
-Other Shokz open ear bone conduction headphones use USB-C, so we know it’s possible.
+Other Shokz open ear bone conduction headphones use USB-C, so it’s possible.

 What makes them stand out?